-When it comes to providing the best customer service, there are certain skills that everyone staffing your contact center should possess.
+When it comes to providing the best customer service, there are certain skills everyone staffing your contact center should possess.
+Knowing how to use all the automated tools in your customer service automation software comes first.
 The following may seem basic for many but it is surprising to me how many times these basic skills are overlooked.
-More often than not, it is the people themselves who make the difference when it comes to an organizations ability to provide great customer service.
+More often than not, it is the people themselves who make the difference when it comes to an organization’s ability to provide great customer service.
 Here’s a list of 10 customer service skills that every person involved in customer service needs to own to be able to provide the best customer experience possible.
 Let’s take a look:

 The foundation for providing great service is, first of all, the ability to simply listen to what a customer is saying.
 Customers are already often frustrated about something when they call, and nothing compounds that frustration more than to feel misunderstood and misinterpreted.
 Listening isn’t just about hearing what is being said, but also what is not being explicitly said in order to offer the best solution.